Woodland Heritage Trail

 The Woodland Heritage Trail is named in honour of Ontario's Woodland Indigenous people.
 They inhabited the area from 1000-1650 and fished, hunted, and worked flint in this area.

-Snowshoes are available for rent at the museum (seasonal).
-There are a variety of sizes for adults and children (who have to be over 60 pounds to use the equipment).
-Regular museum admission prices include the snowshoe rental.
+Snowshoes and walking poles are available to borrow at the museum (seasonal).
+A liability waiver is required.
+Snowshoes come in a variety of sizes for adults and children (who have to be over 60 pounds to use).
+Regular museum admission prices include the snowshoe and walking pole use.

 You can access the information from the trail's interpretive panels below.
 Learn about the unique oak savanna habitat, the changing landscape, and Indigenous uses of the land.